proycon/folia/docs/source/fql.rst

 * ``EDIT pos WHERE class = "n" WITH class "v" AND annotator = "johndoe"``

-The query is fairly crude as it still lacks a *target expression*: A \emph{target expression} determines what elements the focus is applied to, rather than to the document as a whole, it starts with the keyword *FOR* and is followed by either an annotation type (i.e. a FoLiA XML element tag) *or* the ID of an element.
+The query is fairly crude as it still lacks a *target expression*: A target expression determines what elements the focus is applied to, rather than to the document as a whole, it starts with the keyword *FOR* and is followed by either an annotation type (i.e. a FoLiA XML element tag) *or* the ID of an element.
 The target expression also determines what elements will be returned.